 - respectful, patient, and sincere

 - may have prior knowledge of conservation, restoration, or related fields

 - Want to lead volunteers of all ages to restore landscapes at our public and private/corporate events?
-Then you’ll want to take the Adult and Family Programs training.
+Then you’ll want to take the Restoration Programs training.

 - Want to lead educational and restoration activities with middle and high school aged youth?
 Then you should take the School Programs training.

 - You’re not limited to taking only one or the other!
 Feel free to attend both trainings to qualify as a Supervisor at both types of events.